onedata/onedatafilerestclient/README.md

 ### Put file content

 This method allows to append or modify the contents of a file.
 The file must exist beforehand.
+It accepts the following optional keyword arguments:

+- `offset` - byte offset to start writing at
+- `file_path` - path to the file relative to the space
+- `file_id` - unique file ID
+- `provider` - specific Oneprovider to use for the operation

 ```python
 >>> client.create_file('MyData', file_path='file2.txt')